 What could be better than an eco-tour that provides both education and a way to expend energy?
 Eco-cycling does both, with cycling tours of cultural spots.
 BiciLine has a few tours to choose from, that also include heritage villages and trails.
 The Tsim Bei Tsui tour takes riders through Lau Fau Shan and Tsim Bei Tsui, and covers wetland and mangrove awareness, sustainable fish farming and a seafood lunch.

-Based on the beautiful beach of Pui O on Lantau, Treasure Island offers a whole range of outdoor adventures; from surfing and canoeing, to orienteering and camping.
-As well as school holidays camps and family adventure packages that give you the opportunity to do these things, the group also runs Leave No Trace awareness workshops.
+Based on the beautiful beach of Pui O on Lantau, Treasure Island offers a whole range of outdoor adventures; from surfing and canoeing to orienteering and camping.
+Along with school holiday camps and family adventure packages that give you the opportunity to do these things, the group also runs Leave No Trace awareness workshops.
 The workshops are based on helping people to enjoy the outdoors responsibly and ethically, and they make a great addition to any outdoorsy adventure.
 If you camp or hike regularly with the family, these courses are worth checking out.

 A rarity in Hong Kong, the Wetland Park at Tin Shui Wai in the New Territories is a genuine wildlife reserve.
 The 61-hectare park is home to over 250 species of bird, 170 species of butterfly, and dozens of insect, reptile and plant species - and thanks to conservation efforts these numbers are on the rise.
 Different habitats have been created around the park to encourage native wildlife to flourish, while efforts to protect plants and animals from invaders are actively taken.
 Spend a day learning more about wetland plants and animals, conservation, and Hong Kong's incredibly diverse wetland ecosystem.
 If you go at different times of the year the flowers and birds will be different too, depending on the season.
 It's also a really nice place to get away from it all!

 Kids love honey, and there are many benefits to the sweet sticky stuff - especially if it's locally grown.
-There are a number of intrepid urban farmers in HK who have taken to bee keeping, producing some delightful blends of honey from HK's native flowers.
-You can visit a farm to learn more about the process, and pick up some honey while you're there.
-Check out our guide here.
-HK Farms also offers workshops on building and tending to a hive if you're super keen.
+There are a number of intrepid urban farmers in HK who have taken to beekeeping, producing some delightful blends of honey from HK's native flowers.
+You can visit a farm to learn more about the process and pick up some honey while you're there.

 Guide To Visiting Local Bees In Hong Kong, Click here